mapaction/disaster-impact/docs/DATASETS.md

 **Important**: Always preserve the folder structure to avoid breaking downstream processes.

+## API-Based Dataset: GDACS

+The GDACS dataset is unique in that it provides an official API, made available directly by the GDACS team.

+To update this dataset:

+1. Modify the date range in the `src/gdacs/data_acquisition_api.py` script and the `main` method.
+2. Run the following command:

+    ```sh
+    make run_gdacs_download
+    ```

+This process will automatically download and save the updated records to the appropriate location.

 ## Web-Scraped Legacy Datasets (Now Blocked or Fragile)

 Some datasets were initially extracted using automated **web scraping scripts**.